majorendian/branchie/README.md

 The `:name` key defines the name of the branch to be used for refrencing when jumping.
 In the *hello world* example a simple 'quit-branch is defined for program exit so that we don't have to write it again.

+The `:next` key defines the next branch to go to when no options are available and the player presses the ENTER key.
+Only available for UI text-adventure loop.
+See bellow.

-## The UI
+## The LTK-based interface
-The UI allows for more interaction then just reading a line from the terminal such as processing key inputs.
-Look at `uiexample.lisp` in the examples folder for an example of key input processing.

-The UI is currently under construction and this README will be updated as soon as something tangible is done.
+For the UI there is a separate package called `branchie-ta` which defines a `(ta-loop ...)` function that basicaly does the same as the the terminal based one except it is in a separate window and allows for interesting drawing operations and basically the whole canvas is available.
+It also provides handling functions for the `:next` key which just advances the text in case one wants to separate the text in pages.
+See `textadventure-example.lisp` in the examples folder for a demonstration of what you can do with it and how simple it actually is.